-- Cash Withdrawal: To have SamCERA issue a check directly to you (minus mandatory federal withholding tax and any applicable California state tax).
+- Cash Withdrawal: To have SamCERA make a payment directly to you (minus mandatory federal withholding tax and any applicable California state tax).

 - Rollover: You may defer taxes on the funds by rolling all or part of them over directly to an IRA or another employer’s qualified retirement qualified plan.
 (If you are over age 70.5, you are not eligible to roll the funds over.)

-- Cash Withdrawal, Then Rollover: If you take a cash withdrawal and then decide you would rather roll over your funds, you may roll over your withdrawal within 60 days from the date on your distribution check by depositing your funds in an IRA or in another employer’s qualified plan.
+- Cash Withdrawal, Then Rollover: If you receive a lump sum payment and then decide you would rather roll over your funds, you may roll over your withdrawal within 60 days from the date of the payment by depositing your funds in an IRA or in another employer’s qualified plan.
 However, you will only be rolling over the amount that was not withheld for federal and state taxes.

 Additional Note on Cash Withdrawal: If you withdraw and later return to active membership with SamCERA, you may redeposit your contributions and interest to restore your service credit.

 Required Minimum Distribution